RobertoTorino/_vulcanored/README.md

 - MIT License page with description.
 - Full screen gradient animation.
-- Embedded audio with audio controls (on/off).
+- Embedded audio with simple audio controls (on/off).
 - Transparent footer overlay with copyright and about info and social media icons with links to their respective main websites in a glowing circle.
 - Most links will open in a separate browser tab.